snotskie/ttrpg/site/src/playing.md

 !!! warning "Rules Note: Maximum Violence is Lethal"
     Keep in mind that, regardless of the Attacker's intention, a violent Contest with a Maximum outcome *always* leads to immediate death or grave injuries for the Defender.

-!!! details "DM Note: Severity of Non-violent Effects"
+!!! details "DM Note: Size of Non-violent Outcomes"
     - **Minor-:** A Minor or lower outcome to a non-violent Contest represents the Attacker getting what they wanted, within reason, and with complications.
 Any advantage the Attacker gains is temporary.
     - **Medium:** A Medium outcome to a non-violent Contest represents a lack of complications.
 Any advantage the Attacker gains lasts for several rolls by or against the Defender.
     - **Major+:** A Major or higher outcome to a non-violent Contest can change the narrative arc of the session or even campaign.

-!!! details "DM Note: Severity of Violent Effects"
+!!! details "DM Note: Size of Violent Outcomes"
     - **Minor-:** As with non-violent Contests, a Minor or lower outcome to a violent Contest represents a trivial wound that grants the Attacker only a temporary advantage, possibly with complications.
     - **Medium/Major:** A Medium, Major, or Very Major outcome to a violent Contest represents a nontrivial, but non-life-threatening wound that will need medical attention, possibly changing the narrative arc of the session to treat it, granting lasting effects if not treated successfully and in a timely manner.
     - **Maximum:** And a Maximum outcome to a violent Contest represents a serious wound, resulting in immediate death or grave injuries to the Defender needing immediate attention or a miracle.